valverde-marcelo/coherence/README.md

 > [Multiple instances and local users](#multiple-instances-and-local-users) to manage more
 > than one local account.
 The initial prototype lives in `v0/`.

-## ⚠️ Before anything: your public key changed format

-In the original prototype, the "public key" you shared with friends was the raw Ed25519 (32 bytes). **Corestore no longer supports the "compat" mode** that would preserve this (we tested — it forces `compat: false` internally, "no compat for now" in their own code).
-So now the key you share is the Hypercore `core.key`: a hash of the manifest (which internally contains the same Ed25519 key as always — the cryptographic *identity* stays the same, only the public address format changed).

-In practice: if you already tested the old prototype with a friend, you'll need to exchange the new key (visible at the top of the app's sidebar) before following each other again.
-Your `identity.json` (Ed25519 keypair) continues to be reused — there's no need to recreate any identity.

 ## 🌍 Overview

 **Coherence** is a social network platform where: